by William Minnick

 One item that was found was a Mazda General Electric incandescent light bulb.
 What remained of this item was a filament and glass shards.
 This dates from 1909 to 1945.
 Early light bulbs would have been used in the home starting from its construction in 1900.
 Electric light was a luxury and a sign of wealth to have a fully electrically lit home at this time.

 One discovery was a fascinating discovery.
 It tells the story of Cornelia Betten, a proper, wealthy and educated woman who participated in beauty crazes that swept the US.
 A small cylindrical white milk glass jar with a metal lid was discovered.
 This contained Dr. Felix Gouraud’s Oriental Cream, a cosmetic face cream advertised to do wonders.
 A 1907 newspaper ad for the product reads, “A Skin of Beauty is a Joy Forever.”
 It’s benefits are, it “Purifies as well as beautifies the skin.
 No other cosmetic will do it.
 Removes tan, pimples, freckles, moth patches, rash and skin diseases, and every blemish on beauty, and defies detection.”
-This miraculous cream was manufactured in the late 1800s and was sold in 1936 when it was forced off the market because it contained mercury.
+This miraculous cream was manufactured in the late 1800s and was sold until 1936 when it was forced off the market because it contained mercury.
 It’s easy to say that there was no magic about this cream, just a face full of toxins and the possibility of mercury poisoning in the brain.

 Before the 1906 Pure Food and Drugs Act, there was very little regulation of medical agents being used to treat and cure people of ailments.
 We found evidence that the Bettens used at least two patent medicines to give household members a pick-me-up when feeling under the weather.